pixorcist/.github/profile/README.md

 If you have questions or need to get in touch with us, you can reach out via email at [placeholdersite.com] or visit our [website](placeholder).

-Thank you for your interest in [Your Organization Name]!
+Thank you for your interest in [pixorcist]!

 ---